CodeForSub/TCF-Temporal-Causal-Forecasting-with-Multiple-Treatments/README.md

 -*- coding: utf-8 -*-
-Copyright (c) 2022 xxx Inc. All Rights Reserved.
+Copyright (c) 2023 Inc. All Rights Reserved.

 We provide the code of TCF and the test demo of simulated data mentioned in the pdf.